rust-lang/rust/src/doc/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

-# The Real World: How Persistence Makes Everything Complicated
+## The Real World: How Persistence Makes Everything Complicated

-The sections above described the underlying algorithm for incremental compilation but because the compiler process exits after being finished and takes the query context with its result cache with it into oblivion, we have persist data to disk, so the next compilation session can make use of it.
+The sections above described the underlying algorithm for incremental compilation but because the compiler process exits after being finished and takes the query context with its result cache with it into oblivion, we have to persist data to disk, so the next compilation session can make use of it.
 This comes with a whole new set of implementation challenges:

-- The query results cache is stored to disk, so they are not readily available for change comparison.
+- The query result cache is stored to disk, so they are not readily available for change comparison.
 - A subsequent compilation session will start off with new version of the code that has arbitrary changes applied to it.
 All kinds of IDs and indices that